zuozhenggh/learning-library/data-management-library/database/multitenant-new/prepare-setup/prepare-setup.md

 - An Oracle Free Tier or Paid Cloud account

 ## Task 1: Download Oracle Resource Manager (ORM) stack zip file
-1. Click on the link below to download the Resource Manager zip file you need to build your environment: [db19im-mkplc-freetier.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/yKk4qwzBJjfhKCPKwNIdUpt0kzrawdcujf0QvRPRN38PjdIMYqMXi5xItrbZXQhQ/n/natdsecurity/b/stack/o/db19im-mkplc-freetier.zip)
+1. Click on the link below to download the Resource Manager zip file you need to build your environment: [db19mt-mkplc-freetier.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/clKCvIhItftqqFoXdipFq5oukh0jVuwcKEMHVdqOPXN7oUqaoGwPZsimi5pgpfpR/n/natdsecurity/b/stack/o/db19mt-mkplc-freetier.zip)

 2. Save in your downloads folder.

 We strongly recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
-Skip to *Step 3* to follow our recommendations.
+Skip to *Task 3* to follow our recommendations.
 If you would rather use an exiting VCN then proceed to the next step as indicated below to update your existing VCN with the required Egress rules.

 ## Task 2: Adding Security Rules to an Existing VCN
 This workshop requires a certain number of ports to be available, a requirement that can be met by using the default ORM stack execution that creates a dedicated VCN.
 In order to use an existing VCN the following ports should be added to Egress rules